TabTreeFormer: Tabular Data Generation Using Hybrid Tree-Transformer: Raw Experimental Results

-Given the dilemma between quality and utility, the general objective of a tabular data generator should be a good balance between quality and privacy, instead of optimizing both simultaneously.
+\paragraph{Balance of Quality and Utility.} Given the dilemma between quality and utility, the general objective of a tabular data generator should be a good balance between quality and privacy, instead of optimizing both simultaneously.
 Table~\ref{tab:balance} shows the MLE scores with privacy warnings. \framework demonstrates a good balance.